-Labor Day Weekend is the unofficial end of summer, but it really depends how you look at it.
-No matter how much I adore summer, fall gives me a little kick in the butt to ramp things up again and get rolling on new projects.
-But, before we bid adieu to those ‘lazy days of summer,’ let’s enjoy our last sun-soaked afternoons and balmy evenings with Labor Day weekend activities topped off by the awesome “Ring of Fire” celebrations on Canandaigua, Honeoye, and Keuka Lakes.
+Labor Day Weekend is the unofficial "end of summer", but it really depends how you look at it!
+No matter how much we adore summer, fall breezes and crisp leaves are something to look forward to every year.
+But, before we bid adieu to those ‘lazy days of summer,’ let’s enjoy our last sun-soaked afternoons and balmy evenings with Labor Day weekend activities topped off by the awesome “Ring of Fire” celebrations on Canandaigua and Honeoye Lakes.

 Ring of Fire 2